-ALL STAGES will start and finish in the grounds of the Bekker Schools, initially over arterial roads, then jeep track and single track, including some extended climbs, downhills and undulating terrain, ranging in distance from 30km to 70km.
+This will start and finish in the grounds of the Blackhorse Brewery, initially over arterial roads, then jeep track and single track, including some extended climbs, downhills and undulating terrain.
 Surfaces range from good to rocky, rutted and slippery, especially if wet climatic conditions are encountered.

 - Feed stations (water, energy drinks, and fruit) will be provided at appropriate points.
 Please refer to the route maps on the Race Info Menu dropdown.

-- Riders must complete the full distances of all 2 stages of the race to be “Magalies Adventure Official Finishers” and record an official result.
+- Riders must complete the full distances of the race to be “Magalies Adventure Official Finishers” and record an official result.

-- The cut-off time for stages 1 will be 7 hours, and Stage 2 will be 4 hours (unless advised otherwise by the Chief Commissaire).
+- The cut-off time for the 100km will be 7 hours, the 70km will be 5 hours and the 30km will be 3 hours. (unless advised otherwise by the Chief Commissaire).

 11. The Start

-- The start chute on each day, 15 minutes prior to the start for MTB riders – please refer to start times on the website.
+- The start chute on each day, 15 minutes prior to the start for all riders – please refer to start times on the website.